nova-rey/Screaming-Penguin/docs/GETTING_STARTED.md

 4. Prepare the /config Partition

-After imaging, unplug/reinsert the USB so its writable first partition (the `/config` volume) appears.
+After imaging, unplug/reinsert the USB so the writable `SP_CONFIG` partition appears and your system mounts it at `/config`.

 Place:

-/config/installer-config.yml
-/config/rootfs/debian-rootfs.tar.gz
+- `/config/installer-config.yml`
+- `/config/os/<rootfs.tar*>` such as `rootfs.tar.gz` or `rootfs.tar.zst`

+The installer refuses to trust non-removable config media by default, so use a removable USB stick unless you deliberately enable `SP_CONFIG_ALLOW_NONREMOVABLE=1`.

 installer-config.yml must conform to the schema described in CONFIG_REFERENCE.md.